Zouizoui78/python-bundler/README.md

 # python-bundler

-This project's goal is to provide an easy way to bundler a python application into a package that can be executed by people who do not have the interpreter installed.
+This project's goal is to provide an easy way to bundle a python application into a package that can be executed by people who do not have the interpreter installed.

 It is composed of two parts :

-- A `python-launcher` cmake project that runs the python code in the [isolated interpreter](https://docs.python.org/3/c-api/init_config.html#c.PyConfig.isolated) included in the bundle.
+- A `python-launcher` cmake project that runs the python code in an [isolated interpreter](https://docs.python.org/3/c-api/init_config.html#c.PyConfig.isolated) included in the bundle.
 This project creates two executables :
   - `launcher.exe` is a normal Windows GUI-only program.
   - `launcher-console.exe` opens a terminal when running where logs can be seen.
-- A python script called `bundler.py` that bundles a portable python interpreter, the target app and the wrapper.
+- A python script called `bundler.py` that bundles a portable python interpreter, the target app and the C++ wrapper.

 This project is intended for Windows.
 Unix systems do not need this since they have proper package management systems.